Is Black Tea Fermented? Uncovering the Basics of Fermented Tea

 Non-Fermented Teas: Green Tea

 Green tea is a non-fermented tea, which preserves its fresh aroma and flavor, resulting in a bright, greenish infusion.
-Popular Chinese green teas include West Lake Dragon Well, Biluochun, and Huangshan Maofeng.
-It’s best not to drink green tea on an empty stomach due to its high polyphenol content, which can irritate the stomach lining.
+Popular Chinese green teas include West Lake Dragon Well, Bi Luo Chun, and Huangshan Maofeng.
+It is best not to drink strong green tea on an empty stomach if you are sensitive, because its high polyphenol content may feel irritating.

 Lightly Fermented Teas: Yellow Tea and White Tea